open-ephys/open-ephys-python-tools/README.md

 ## Overview

-This repository is meant to centralize and standardize Python-specific tools for interacting with the [Open Ephys GUI](https://github.com/open-ephys/plugin-GUI).
+This package centralizes and standardizes Python-specific tools for interacting with the [Open Ephys GUI](https://github.com/open-ephys/plugin-GUI).

 It consists of three modules: